Sunday, 29 August 2021

 The Prince of Wales was something of a celebrity boozer frequented by actors, musicians, poets and all manner of arty types.
 On any given night you might see Carry On actor Bernard Bresslaw or Liverpool poet Brian Patten at the bar, plus assorted minor musicians such as Brian “Blinky” Davison (the drummer with Keith Emerson’s pre-ELP band The Nice) and effete singer songwriters Duncan Browne and Peter Godwin, who would shortly form the band Metro.
 In 1983 their song "Criminal World" was covered by David Bowie on his Let's Dance album.

 Best of all was the afternoon when Rod Stewart turned up at the Prince of Wales with a party of around 40 people to shoot the inside gatefold sleeve photo of his October 1974 LP Smiler.
-There they all were, Rod, Ronnie Wood, assistants, wives and girlfriends, backing musicians, dogs and assorted members of the Stewart and Wood clan, boozily lined up in the back yard of the pub.
+There they all were, Rod, Ron Wood, Kenney Jones, Ian McLagan, assistants, wives and girlfriends, backing musicians, dogs and assorted members of the Stewart and Wood clan, boozily lined up in the back yard of the pub.
 The story goes that they drank solidly for a few hours, no doubt spending an absolute fortune at the bar, then when Rod was ready to take the picture the pub manager attempted to charge him a fee for the privilege.
 Even allowing for Rod’s legendary parsimony, I’m sure we can all agree that the landlord was taking the piss on this occasion.

 The Prince of Wales closed for good in 2011